To understand GUI Testing lets first understand!!!

 Model Based Testing

-A model is a graphical description of system's behavior.
+A model is a graphical description of a system's behavior.
 It helps us to understand and predict the system behavior.
 Models help in a generation of efficient test cases using the system requirements.
-Following needs to be considered for this model based testing:
+The following needs to be considered for this model based testing:

 - Build the model

 - Calculate the expected output for the model